CRM64Pro GDK v0.13.0

 static Main & Instance()

-Creates the Main instance.
+Access the Main singleton.

 Main &mC64 = Main::Instance();